SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ### User Goals

 * The landing page should have a romantic wedding feel for the couple and provide some details about the occaision to the guests who will be invited to create an account.
-* The website must
+* The website must:
   * be responsive on all types of devices including mobile phones, tables and desktops.
   * have the ability to maintain the guest list, menu, gift list and schedule for the day including venue details.
-  * have the ability to make financial transactions, i.e. allow the guests to give money as a wedding gift.
+  * have the ability to make financial transactions, i.e., allow the guests to give money as a wedding gift.
-  * have details about the local area including alternative accommodation an public transport information.
+  * have details about the local area including alternative accommodation a public transport information.
   * include any Covid19 requirements which can be switched of if no longer needed.
 * The website must be visually appealing to the bride and groom.